kyuupichan/electrumx/HOWTO.rst

 on Windows, but the changes required to make it do so should be small - patches welcome.

-+ Python3  ElectrumX makes heavy use of asyncio so version >=3.5 is required
++ Python3:  ElectrumX makes heavy use of asyncio so version >=3.5 is required
-+ plyvel   Python interface to LevelDB.
++ plyvel:   Python interface to LevelDB.
 I am using plyvel-0.9.
-+ aiohttp  Python library for asynchronous HTTP.
++ aiohttp:  Python library for asynchronous HTTP.
 ElectrumX uses it for communication with the daemon.
 I am using aiohttp-0.21.

 While not requirements for running ElectrumX, it is intended to be run with supervisor software such as Daniel Bernstein's daemontools, or